explodinglabs/explodinglabs.github.io/_posts/haskell/2020-09-30-setup-haskell-project.markdown

 title: Setup a new Haskell project
 permalink: /haskell/setup
 ---
-For simple programs with no dependencies, simply create a `.hs` file, compile and run it with ghc:
+For simple programs with no dependencies, simply create a `.hs` file and compile it with ghc:

 ```sh
 ghc main.hs && ./main